DanielRossi07/First-C-Program/README.md

 # First-C-Program
 Customer Register

-Download all the files in order to run the program properly.
+Download all the files and keep them in the same folder in order to run the program properly.

 On the login screen you have 3 username and password alternatives: